jagreehal/trycatch-vs-neverthrow-vs-effect/README.md

     end
 ```

-Here's the clever bit: once you're on the error track, you stay there until someone explicitly handles it.
+The key idea: once you're on the error track, you stay there until someone explicitly handles it.
 No more surprises.
 No more "oh wait, this could actually throw an exception."

 **When to use this:**